krazyDarshan/eduNation-Platform/README.md

-# EcoLearn - Gamified Environmental Education Platform
+# eduNation - Gamified Environmental Education Platform

 A comprehensive web application built with Flask that provides gamified environmental education for students and colleges.
 The platform combines interactive learning with gamification elements to create an engaging educational experience.